 Improve website SEO: This includes content quality, website health, and keyword optimization.
 During the slump, you can’t afford to lose ranking keywords.
 As a practice, monitor your current rankings and introduce more keywords to your database to keep up with the search engines.

-Implement header bidding: Header bidding enables higher competition on publishers’ inventory.
+Optimize your header bidding setup: Header bidding enables higher competition on publishers’ inventory.
 It helps them reach out to buyers across the globe and sell their inventory at greater value.
 Furthermore, publishers can also compete among different auctions, like run Open Bidding and header bidding, to avoid unfilled impressions.

 Consult Ad Ops Professional: There can be a lot of moving factors in revenue optimization, like ad layout optimization, to understand while keeping up quality content and SEO.
 In such a case, publishers should consider ad ops experts for assistance.
 An ad ops expert will constantly monitor the website and improvise as per the coming demand, all for better monetization.